nisreenkhambati/uganda_nasal_cells/README.md

 ## **Uganda_nasal_cells**

-This repository contains data and code used in the analysis of the RNA sequencing Nasal Ugandan data
+This repository contains data and code used in the analysis of the RNA sequencing nasal and blood Ugandan data

 ### **Code**